eagraves14/eagraves14/Capstone2/README.md

 # Predicting Employee Attrition

+### The problem

 *By now everyone has seen a headline about the 'Great Resignation' - the significantly high employee attrition rates following the COVID-19 pandemic.
 While the name may imply that the phenomenon is new and temporary, it is actually a continuation of a decade-long trend of increasing voluntary attrition (https://hbr.org/2022/03/the-great-resignation-didnt-start-with-the-pandemic).
 Thus, HR teams will need to continue to contend with rising turnover among the myriad of other issues they are facing such as the rise of remote/hybrid work arrangements and the corresponding heightened fluidity in the talent market.*

+### The cost

+*Voluntary turnover has various tangible costs.
+More direct costs include money spent on recruiters and position advertisements, internal time spent recruiting and interviewing, and onboarding/training costs/time.
+Less direct costs can include lost revenue (e.g., lost clients for customer-facing roles) and higher costs driven by lower efficiency due to less experience with the company.
+For salaried employees, some experts estimate that turnover can cost tens of thousands of dollars, even up to two times salary (https://www.gallup.com/workplace/236051/real-value-getting-exit-interview-right.aspx).*

+### The response

 *Companies are building and expanding their People Analytics teams to apply data science and advanced analytics to help meet these challenges.
 In this project, I have used a public HR dataset containing anonymized information about ~1,500 employees at a company to develop a statistical model to predict employee attrition (https://data.world/aaizemberg/hr-employee-attrition).
 The information includes fields such as role, department, educational background, compensation, demographic information, internal and external work history, responses to employee surveys (about, for example, engagement, work-life balance, etc.) and, of course, whether that employee voluntarily left.*

+*This is a real-world dataset and, to my knowledge, not part of any competitions – my model is original and was not developed with reference to any other work performed on this dataset.*

 ## The Data